Hilton London Hyde Park

-The Hilton London Hyde Park is a hotel on Bayswater Road, overlooking Hyde Park and Kensington Gardens in Central London.
-It was opened in July 1999.
+The Hilton London Hyde Park is a historic hotel on Bayswater Road, overlooking Hyde Park and Kensington Gardens in Central London.

+History

-The building was originally called the Coburg Court Hotel.
-The Coburg Court Hotel first opened in 1907.
-It was later renamed the Coburg Hotel in the early 1960s.
+The Coburg Court Hotel opened in 1907.
+It was renamed the Coburg Hotel in the early 1960s, and then the Hilton London Hyde Park in July 1999.

-The Coburg Hotel was used as a filming location in Alfred Hitchcock's Frenzy (1972).
-Richard Blaney and Babs Milligan check into the Coburg as "Mr. and Mrs. Oscar Wilde."
+The Coburg Hotel was used as a filming location in Alfred Hitchcock's 1972 thriller Frenzy.
+Characters Richard Blaney and Babs Milligan check into the Coburg as "Mr. and Mrs. Oscar Wilde."
 Filming took place at the hotel in September 1971.
 The interiors of the Coburg Hotel were mostly recreated at Pinewood Studios, except for the policemen's point-of-view shot showing the fire escape, which was filmed by assistant director Colin M. Brewer from a fifth-floor room.